In and around Greyton, there are hiking and walking trails catering for all fitness levels.

 This reserve is absolutely breathtaking and even has its own indigenous plant specific to it – the Pelargonium Greytonens, part of the Geranium family.
 There are long, medium and short walks and trails in this reserve, many of them rich in protea and fynbos.
 Contact the Greyton Tourism office for all route maps and information.

 Mountain biking routes are in abundance and there are many trails catering for both novice and pro.
 Routes, maps, permits and other information can be obtained from Vanilla Cafe on Ds Botha Street where various routes start and finish.
-Visit this page for information about the Greyton Classic MTB & Trail Run 2015.

 Download the Greyton mtb trail map